-A public limited company has the same characteristics as a private limited company.
+Public limited companies have the same characteristics as private limited companies.
 The word "public" does not refer to the listing of the company's shares on a stock exchange but to the fact that the shares in issue are freely transferable.
 A public limited company must have more than seven shareholders and paid-up capital of at least £20,500.

-European companies
+European company